 An enjoyable experience & a relatively cheap & relaxed way to travel is by boat, well cargo vessel actually!
 It’s a means of transport between the islands used extensively by locals (the only way to travel if you are accompanied by a car or motorbike) so you’ll get the feeling of being one amongst them – its raw, authentic tahitian island travel!

 I have surfing friends in search of the perfect wave who have, without any fear of being left behind, arranged with captains to be dropped off at isolated destinations without airstrips & sometimes even inhabitants.

 Allowed to paddle their board ashore whilst carrying a water-proof back-pack & then to be picked up on the return journey some days or even a week later.

 Amongst the most popular islands visited are the Leeward Islands – basically Huahine, Raiatea, Tahaa, & Bora Bora.
-Staggeringly only 2% of people travelling between the islands use this form of transport – an enormous opportunity for someone serious about providing a cost effective, properly timed service for passengers.
+Staggeringly only 2% of people traveling between the islands use this form of transport.
+It’s an enormous opportunity for someone serious about providing a cost-effective, properly timed service for passengers.

 The Taporo VI docking at Tahaa:

 The number of passengers on the Taporo VI is restricted to around a dozen or so.
 Onboard one basically ‘makes oneself comfortable as best one can’ along the boat’s foredeck gunnels.